daintree2016/Tools-Docs/README.md

 1. Some products are displaying FALSE in Is Buy Box field even though the products are already in Buy Box (TRUE).
 #

+# USER GUIDE TO USE PRODUCT IMAGE TOOL
+### 1. Why this tool:
+*	For doing technical write up and catalogue.
+*	We should provide the CUSTOMS SHEET to CUSTOMS DEPARTMENT.
+*	So, in that sheet we must provide the shipment details like (IMAGE, TITLE, END USER, CATAGORIES).
+*	In this sheet except IMAGE remaining, they will fill the data by manually.
+*	So, by filling manually they take more time, and they can’t reach their targets.
+*	To overcome all this issues PRODUCT IMAGE TOOL, play major role.

+### 2. How it works:
+The main task of this tool is to provide the image URLs.

+### 3. How to use it:
+* **Step 1:** First operation team will get all the bulk shipment ASINS in on excel sheet.
+* **Step2:** Now operation team will upload this ASINS in “asins_list” text file.
+**The above image represents the program file where you can find the .exe file which is use to run the program, and “asins_list” and “image_data” text file are also available in the same folder.**
+* **Step 3:** Now after running the program, it will provide all the image URLs automatically by checking the ASINS in “asins_list”.
+**In the above image you can see the output of bulk ASINS.**

+* **Step4:** Now after program completed all the URLs will be displayed in “image_data” text file.
+**In the above image you can see the output of Shipment Product image links.**
+**Step 4:** And this “image_data” text file is used in IMAGE DOCX TOOL to convert the URLs to images.

+### 4. Any updates required:

 #
 # USER GUIDE TO USE IMAGE DOCX TOOL